FaradayRF/Faraday-Software/Tutorials/Python_Developer_Tutorials/foundation/Simple_Text_Messaging/Readme.md

 # Tutorial - Simple Text Messaging Application Using Experimental RF Command

 As shown in the previous tutorial it is possible to send short packets between two Faraday's using only python code and use of the "Experimental RF Packet Forward" functionality.
-Transmitting messages longer than a single packet is not possible without introducing the concent of packet fragmentation and encapsulation. ***This tutorial program will allow the transmission and reception of abritrarally long messages between two Faraday devices using RF transmissions.***
+Transmitting messages longer than a single packet is not possible without introducing the concent of packet fragmentation and encapsulation. ***This tutorial program will allow the transmission and reception of messages larger than a single packet between two Faraday devices using RF transmissions.***

-The key concept to understand for this tutorial is packet fragmentation.
 Packet fragmentation breaks a large packet into smaller "chunks" for transmission, the receiver reassembles these chunks of data piece by piece until the original packet has been recreated.

 ![Packet Fragmentation And Reassembly](Images/Packet-Fragmentation.png "Packet Fragmentation And Reassembly")